 Mark C: Bembridge Ledge.
-East cardinal mark, position 50°41'.1N 1°01'.7W Mark D: Nab Tower.
-Cylindrical concrete lighthouse, position 50°40'.1N 0°57'.1W
+East cardinal mark, position 50°41'.1N 1°01'.7W

 1 A pictorial guide to the race area and marks is provided in PowerPoint document 'Solent Forts Race Marks and Features' which competitors are recommended to review.
 The guide does not form part of these Sailing Instructions.